cadeyrn/newtaboverride/README.md

 The permission to access the browser tabs is needed so that New Tab Override can jump to the settings page if it’s already open in another tab when you click the button to open the extension’s settings.

+##### read and modify browser settings

+The permission to read and modify browser settings is needed to change the position of new tabs and for the option to automatically use your home page as new tab page.

 #### optional permissions

 These permissions are not needed to install and use New Tab Override: